SymphonyOSF/oss-allegro/docs/ApiClient/ApiClient.md

 Options which are tightly bound to the application code, such as model factories and trace context factories are still set directly on the builder and are not included in the configuration object.
-The intention is that this allows all configuration options which need to be obtained at run time as a single file or JSON object.
+The intention is that this allows all configuration options which need to be obtained at run time to be passed as a single file or JSON object.

 Many existing fluent setters on AllegroApi.Builder are now deprecated, and operate by constructing a configuration object under the covers.
 The deprecated methods will continue to function for the time being, but cannot be mixed